j-angnoe/code-walkthrough-compiler/src/index.md

 # Walkthrough Compiler

-Allows you to write a narrative around your code.
-It will extract the code from your documentation page which will be the working program.
+Instead of writing your code and documentation separately, you write your code inside the documentation.
+You take the reader by the hand an implement the code as you tell the story of what the sofware should do...

+This is a fun experiment.

+This document you are currently reading  contains the entire source for the walkthrough compiler, i'm telling the story, and the compiler will compile the walkthrough compiler from it :-).

+## Why
+Code is perfect for instructing computers but a less ideal medium for transmitting knowledge, in my experience.
+I think a compelling story is more effective for transmitting key ideas and subtle considerations that just seeing the code (especially code without comments).
+Our future selves and future collegues will thank us.

+Why PHP: No real reason.
+I'm fairly comfortable with php.
+But.
+This being a narrative on how to write a walkthrough compiler it's fairly straigh forward to port this to any language, one of the benefits of this form of writing a program i guess.

+## Installation
+- Clone this repository
+- Run `php build/extractor.php src/index.md`
+- See that it works.

 ## How it works
-You write the documentation of your program, in a markdown file.
+You write the documentation and the code of your program, in a markdown file.
-Inside this file you walk the reader through all the code.
-This way the documentation, your walkthrough, contains all the sourcecode of your program.
-The walkthrough compiler will extract the codeblocks to source-files, and your program is a fact.
+The walkthrough compiler will extract the markdown codeblocks and writes them to disk.
+After the compiler is done, your program is ready.

 ## Example:

+Markdown syntax:
+\`\`\`[type] [filename] [--options --options]

 examples/my-first-program.php:
 ```php examples/my-first-program.php